hydrangea3000/Sibur_challenge/README.md

    labeling images in `labelme` returns json format, so we need to convert to YOLO format using `labelme2yolo`
 2) Training YOLOv8 Instance Segmenation model on Custom Dataset ('carriage' / 'bridge') in [Colab](Training_segmentation.ipynb)
-3) If there is a 'bridge' in labels then we can define the final class as 'bridge down'
+3) If there is a 'bridge' in results then we can define the final class as 'bridge down'
-4) If there ia s 'carriage' and no 'bridge' - then there are 2 options: 'bridge up' or 'train_in_out' --> Apply  Motion Detection function based on difference bwtween frames
+4) If there is a 'carriage' and no 'bridge' - then there are 2 options: 'bridge up' or 'train_in_out' --> Apply  Motion Detection function based on difference bwtween frames

    If there is a significant difference (thresh) -> there is motion -> 'train_in_out', else no motion -> 'bridge up'
-5) If there is no 'carriage' and no 'bridge' in labels -> 'no action'
+5) If there is no 'carriage' and no 'bridge' in results -> 'no action'

 An additional complication of the competition was to create action recognition model which works fast on CPU.
-This can be achieved by converting YOLO to 'onnx' format (which is not availbale at the moment for Segmentation) or/ and take each _i_th_ frame.
+This can be achieved by converting YOLO to 'onnx' format (which is not availbale at the moment for Segmentation due to 'task=segment' param) or/ and take each _i_th_ frame.